Stay Off - Stay Safe

 The average train takes a mile to come to a complete stop!

-It is NOT safe to take pictures on railroad tracks!
+It is ILLEGAL and it is NOT SAFE to take pictures on railroad tracks!

 Railroad tracks (even abandoned tracks) are private property.

-You wouldn't use a stanger's yard to take pictures..
+You wouldn't use a stranger's yard to take pictures..

 Railroad property is up to 200 feet from the center of the railroad track; also known as a railroad's right-of-way.
 Entering a railroad's right-of-way without permission/supervision is considered trespassing.